FLAVA Vape Raid: OXVA & Romio may Suffer Heavy Losses as Philippines Market Sees Reshuffle

 Philippine Customs seized unregistered, unauthorized e-cigarette products worth 4 billion pesos, impacting Chinese brands like Romio and OXVA.

 On the evening of February 29th, the Philippine Bureau of Customs Intelligence and Investigation Services seized a shipment of e-cigarette products valued at 4 billion pesos (approximately 510 million RMB, 70 billion USD) that were not registered in the Philippines and lacked the necessary authorization certificates.
-The seized e-cigarettes are reported to be from the Philippine brand FLAVA.
+The confiscated FLAVA vape products are believed to have originated from the Philippines.
 (Read more: Breaking: Philippines Authorities Seize $70 Million's Flava Products)

 Against this backdrop, 2FIRSTS had discussions with several individuals who are familiar with the e-cigarette market in the Philippines to understand the current situation of the market.